-IMPORTANT NOTE: For the 2023 examinations, these documents will be updated and published in the weeks leading up to each exam session.
+IMPORTANT NOTE: These documents may be updated and published in the weeks leading up to each exam session.
 It is important that you keep up-to-date with any changes and developments.

-- For the Paper A exam, ensure you have ready:your reference materials, with helpful bookmarks
+For the Paper A exam, ensure you have ready:

+- your reference materials, with helpful bookmarks

 - rough paper and a pen / pencil

 - a calculator / Excel (or equivalent)

 - a printer (if you wish to print out the exam paper)

 - a copy of the Tables.